tw-haiven/haiven/README.md

   embeddings: text-embedding-ada-002
 ```

+<< TODO: Is this still correct?
+Isn't vision mandatory as well? >>
 Only embeddings is mandatory.
 When chat or vision are not set, the app will show a dropdown allowing the user to select the model to use.

-#### Deploy
+#### You want to deploy?

 How you deploy the container image is all up to your environment - you could use Google Cloud Run, or an existing Kubernetes cluster on AWS, or an equivalent service on Azure, or your own data center container infrastructure.

-This makes you responsible for the usual application security practices like secrets management, TLS, security monitoring and alerting, etc.
+This of course makes you responsible for the usual application security practices like secrets management, TLS, security monitoring and alerting, etc.

-### 5. Add custom interaction modes

-Because the application uses Gradio, a frontend framework that is meant for quick UI prototyping with machine learning models, it is quite easy to add additional tabs and UI elements to the application.
-Beyond the interaction modes available, you can think about what other more custom interactions would be helpful to your delivery team.

-The code shows one common example: Querying a database with natural language.
-You can adapt that to be connected to your own database, e.g. a database in a test environment, to be used by testers, new team members who are not familiar with the schema yet, or even business stakeholders.
+For Thoughtworkers: Our demo deployment is an example for deploying Haiven to Google Cloud, ask the Haiven team about access to that code.